vikedv/emailgeeks/README.md

 # Resources

 ### Wrappers
 Code outside of, and including `<body>`.
+Does not include CSS for the more advanced Elements.

 ### Elements
 Snippets, meant to be inside of `<body>`.

 ### CSS
-Ad hoc CSS code snippets to keep default wrappers at a low count.
+CSS code snippets for the more advanced Elements.

+***

+I also welcome suggestions on workflow (compiling, ESP integration, API)